 Not just Fu, which means good luck and prosperity, but if you intend to put up any Auspicious blessings in the house, you should place it upside-down.

 The reason is simple, the term 倒 (dao) which means upside-down, also sounds like the Mandarin word for arrived.
 So by placing it upside down, 福倒 (fu dao), it sounds like good luck and prosperity has arrived.

 Giving Out Hong Baos or Red Envelopes

 The kids love receiving them but why do we give out red packets?
 Beyond the sharing of luck, happiness and prosperity, the red packet is actually a symbol of warding away evil spirits.

 Traditionally known as 压岁钱 (ya sui qian), 8 coins tied together with red strings, these were given to children to ward away 祟 Sui, a monster that came around with intentions to harm them on the night of New Year's Eve.
 Over time, the coins and strings became the red packets that we know today.

 There you have it, some of the customs and traditions of Chinese New Year, and the meaning behind them!

-Have any questions or if you have something else to share, do leave it in the comments below!
+Have any questions or if you have something else to share, do let us know in the community forum too!